tactcomplabs/verilator-sst/README.md

 ### Reading/Writing Ports

-There are two modes of reading/writing ports in the Verilated model: **VPI** and **Direct**.
+There are two modes of reading/writing ports in the Verilated model: **VPI** and **Direct** (not to be confused with the above mentioned Direct C++ API, which is an SST-side interface).
 Direct reads/writes access the variables directly and may be faster than VPI, with both methods offering consistent behavior.

 #### Handling `inout` Ports